List of criminal organizations in DC Comics: Order of St. Dumas

 The Order of St. Dumas, originally part of the Knights Templar and also called the Sacred Order of Saint Dumas, were a group of soldier-monks that were formed during the Crusades.
 The Order enriched itself, though, during the Crusades, then went into hiding.
 The Order's first champion was an Asian man named Stephen Forrest Lee, the assassin known to Mark Shaw as Dumas.
 The failure of this champion splintered the order.
 The main branch retreated and the violent splinter elements created a new champion called Azrael, a hereditary title given to the splinter Order's near-superhuman enforcer and assassin.
 Members of the splinter Order enlarged the organization's power by killing their enemies, hoarding knowledge, and kidnapping some of the greatest thinkers in the world.
 The Order also invented "disinformation", to ensure that the theories of the kidnapped geniuses would look so silly that nobody would miss them or examine their research.
 With a large amount of help from Azrael (Jean-Paul Valley), the splinter group was apparently scattered.

 Order of St. Dumas in other media

 The Order of St. Dumas appears in the second season of Gotham.
-In this show, the Dumas family were one of the founders of Gotham City until Caleb Dumas had an affair with Celestine Wayne.
+This version of the Dumas family were one of the founders of Gotham City until Caleb Dumas had an affair with Celestine Wayne.
 After cutting off Caleb's hand with a knife, the Wayne family forced the Dumases into exile, where some of them took refuge with a religious extension of the family, while others remained behind and their last names were changed to Galavan.
-Years later, Theo Galavan and his sister Tabitha began their family's plans for revenge on the Wayne family by targeting Bruce Wayne.
-When The Order is near to killing Bruce Wayne as a part of their ritual, Gordon and his allies prevent it and many members are shot or arrested, Theo Galavan is killed by Gordon, while his sister Tabitha escapes with Silver St. Cloud.